canonical/ubuntu-security-documentation/security-features/security-features-overview.rst

 ##############################

-This page provides a high-level overview of the security features in Ubuntu, their default configurations and rationale for having them enabled or disabled.
+This page provides a high-level overview of the security features in Ubuntu, their default configurations, and rationale for having them enabled or disabled.

 .. include:: security-features-tables.rst